MahdisMasoumi/MindfulRainbow/README.md

 5. User-Friendly Interface:

-• Access a user-friendly platform with a colorful design for an enjoyable experience..
+• Access a user-friendly platform with a colorful design for an enjoyable experience.